DrKaiyangZheng/VITAP/README.md

 In a study of viromes from Mariana Trench sediments (unpublished), the annotation rate increased by 11% compared with VITAP v.1.7.

-In addition, we replaced *pandas* with *polaris* in several steps and substituted *prodigal* with *pyrodigal*, resulting in a substantial improvement in computational efficiency.
+In addition, we replaced *pandas* with *polars* in several steps and substituted *prodigal* with *pyrodigal*, resulting in a substantial improvement in computational efficiency.
 Many thanks to [Valentyn](https://github.com/valentynbez).

 Because UniRef90 has been integrated, prebuilt databases are no longer provided.
 ## Installation